jilanihammad/Uplift_App/md_files/Before-Release.md

 ## 6. Revalidate Sensitive Android Permissions
 **Problem**: Manifest requests `DISABLE_KEYGUARD`, `TURN_SCREEN_ON`, `RECEIVE_BOOT_COMPLETED`, and `POST_NOTIFICATIONS`.
-**Status**: 🚧 Pending – permissions audit/removal not yet implemented.
+**Status**: ✅ Completed – manifest only requests essential permissions (INTERNET, RECORD_AUDIO, POST_NOTIFICATIONS w/ runtime consent, VIBRATE, WAKE_LOCK) with inline comments explaining their use; no sensitive legacy permissions remain.

 **Fix Steps**
 1. Confirm each permission is essential.
 If not required, delete it.